05Jul2025

 Dr. John Palmer, Chairman – Mary K. Yap Foundation

 As we come to the close of another remarkable year, I reflect with deep gratitude on the incredible milestones the Mary K. Yap Foundation has achieved.
 After a decade of careful planning, our charity film project—born from a vision to elevate unheard voices—came to life with a nationwide theatrical release this December across 65 cinemas in Myanmar.
 For more than 1,300 orphaned children, representing over 23 orphanages across the country, this was not just a movie screening—it was their very first experience in a movie theater.
-This unforgettable moment was made possible through our Partners of Hope project, generously supported by our B2B partners and the special individuals who stepped up to ensure these children could experience the wonder of cinema for the very first time.
+This unforgettable moment was made possible through our Partners of Hope project, generously supported by our B2B partners and the exceptional individuals who stepped up to ensure these children could experience the wonder of cinema for the very first time.

 This year also marked the launch of our newest humanitarian initiative: the H2OHope clean water campaign.
 Designed to bring sustainable water solutions to orphanage communities, this program reflects our commitment to long-term wellness and dignity for every child.
 None of this would be possible without our passionate volunteers, who have stood on the front lines, giving their time and hearts to push every mission forward.
 Their selfless efforts continue to light the path toward opportunity, healing, and hope.